 While our standard tours are planned, they are also very flexible, always.
 If there is something interesting happening along the way we often stop to check it out.

-Free time is built into every tour so you will have the opportunity to relax or explore further on your own.
+Free time is built into every tour so you will have the opportunity to relax or explore culture further on your own.
 We’ve had many people who had never been on an escorted or guided tour before who were extremely pleased at the casual atmosphere created.

 Havana Biennial Art Exhibition Tours